SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/06-building-block/readme.md

 ➡️ If you happen to finish this chapter early, think about the following questions (that we will discuss later):

 - Which of the two ways of adding a custom section to an object page did you prefer?
 Using the SAP Fiori Tools Page Map or doing it manually?
 (There is no right or wrong to this answer.)
+- What other use cases for [building blocks](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/buildingBlockOverview) can you think of?
 - How could we enable other chart types to be selectable in the chart itself (hint: search [this XML code](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/chart/chartDefault) for the keyword "personalization")?

 Continue to [Chapter 07 - Adding formatting via CDS annotations](/chapters/07-formatting-via-cds-annotations/)